-The importance of the proper management of these oxbow lands is there for an unavoidable outcome of the project.
+The importance of the proper management of these oxbow land is there for an unavoidable outcome of the project.
 There were many alternatives available for the highway authority.
-Tree planting all along these oxbow lands could be very useful for the environmental enhancement of the region.
+Tree planting all along the oxbow land could be very useful for the environmental enhancement of the region.
 This will help positively for tourism industry.

 The Realignment/ Oxbow lands along the corridor are presented in Table 5.0.
-Length of the realignments may change depending on the final alignment for development.
+Length of the realignment may change depending on the final alignment for development.
 The plants indicated in Table 3.0 and 4.0 are the most acceptable local trees and shrubs.
-In all oxbow land both shrubs and trees are required.
+In oxbow land both shrubs and trees will be planted.

 TABLE 5.0.
-REALIGNMENTS/OXBOW LAND ALONG PILATHARA - PAPPINISSERI CORRIDORS
+REALIGNMENTS/OXBOW LAND ALONG CHENGANNUR-ETTUMANOOR CORRIDOR